-AMTS consisting of a high-precision robotic total station managed by a controller.
-Multiple AMTS are deployed at some sites.
+AMTS systems consisting of a high-precision robotic total station managed by a controller.
+Multiple AMTS systems are deployed at some sites.

-Controller that schedules and directs AMTS measurements and transmits the recorded data to the internet.
+Controllers that schedule and direct AMTS measurements and then transmit the recorded data to the internet.

 GeoCloud Server that performs quality checks, processes the measurements with MonStar least-squares software, and formats data for a website database.

 GeoCloud Web Site that provides alarms, site views, graphs, and integration with standard geotechnical instrumentation.

 This AMTS is monitoring rail-clip prisms installed on the track.

 Careful placement of the AMTS and the prisms is important for creating strong geometric networks.